SoftwareAG/CumulocityHttpUpstreamArduino/README.md

 The University Relation created the library which is used for arduino containing the WiFi module WiFiNINA and WiFi101.

+This branch is used testing of ESP32 and ESP82.
+Hence, the usability is not stable!
+Feel free to modify them and test them!

 ## Prerequisite

 **Libraries to be included**